 Time Spent On Tailwind: 1 hour a week.

 For anything that I can’t automate on social media, I have set times that I can use to network.
-For example, I only reply to comments on my blog and social media between 4pm-6pm (I never need to use the full two hours).
-I comment on other’s pictures when I first start my work, normally around 9 or 10.
-I also take 20 minutes a day to network in Facebook groups.
+For example, I only reply to comments on my blog and social media once a day.
+I comment on other Instagram photos when I first start my work.
+I also take 20 minutes a day to network in my favorite Facebook groups.

 Overall, I don’t spend a lot of time day to day running my social media.
-As an introvert, I find it hard to connect with people and be someone that I’m not.
+As an introvert, I find it hard to connect with people.
+I’ve also can’t be someone that I’m not.
 I don’t have an exuberant personality, and people aren’t drawn to me because of my charm.
 While there is nothing wrong with that, I do know that I can’t be a hermit if I want my blog and business to grow.
-So while I am authentic in my approach to social media, I’m also pretty real.
+So while I am authentic in my approach to social media, I’m also authentic.
 I try to connect to people on a deeper level than just “This is awesome!”.
 Spending a few minutes on my social media platforms helps me to do that.
 Plus, I’ve been able to meet some cool and incredible new friends.

-Time Spent: 40 minutes or less every day, not counting the Instagram commenting as it is calculated for Hootsuite.
+Time Spent: 40 minutes or less every day.

 Spend Less Time On Social Media